WellPoint CEO Braly steps down, Cannon named interim CEO

 More recently, Braly helped orchestrate the company’s planned purchase of Amerigroup Corp AGP.N for $4.46 billion, a deal that will nearly double its Medicaid business, managing the U.S. government’s health plan for the poor.

-But the company has also made missteps in its expansion, including a proposed rate increase in California that made headlines in early 2010 at the height of a Congressional fight over the healthcare overhaul.
-Surprising losses from its Medicare plans in northern California weighed on financial results last year.
+But the company has also made missteps in its expansion, including surprising losses from Medicare plans in northern California that weighed on financial results last year.

 Cannon will help oversee the integration of Amerigroup, whose shareholders have sued over accusations that its advisers at Goldman Sachs Group Inc (GS.N) had a “hopelessly conflicted” role in the company’s sale.
 Goldman, according to the lawsuit, pushed Amerigroup toward a quick deal with WellPoint over a more lucrative merger with another unnamed company.

-Additional reporting by Michele Gershberg in New York and Susan Kelly in Chicago; Editing by Gary Hill, Bernard Orr and Chris Gallagher
+Reporting by Nick Zieminski in New York; Editing by Gary Hill, Bernard Orr